 Why Higher-Tier Pays Back

-A system at SEER2 16 or 18 carries a modestly higher equipment cost than the minimum and produces meaningfully lower utility bills across the equipment's fifteen-year life.
+A system at SEER2 16 or 18 carries a modestly higher equipment cost than the minimum and produces meaningfully lower utility bills across the equipment's roughly fifteen-year life.
 The operator who quotes both the minimum tier and one or two higher tiers on the same estimate gives the customer a clear payback comparison and converts the high-efficiency tier on a meaningful share of installs.
 Customers who can see the math close on the high-efficiency option choose it.

-Pairing with the Tax Credits
+Pairing with the Incentives

-Surface the Tax Credits
+Surface the Incentives

 Train for the New Refrigerants